bjsi/incremental-everything/README.md

 ### Prioritization

-- You can use the `/Prioritize` command to change the priority of an incremental Rem.
+- You can use the `/Prioritize` command to change the priority of an incremental Rem or change it using RemNote's tables and properties features.
 - The plugin will prioritize Rem with a higher priority over Rem with a lower priority.
 - You can set the balance between priority sorting and randomness using the Sorting Criteria menu button in the queue.